SHAPIRO'S CHALLENGES TO CLINICIANS IMPLEMENTING EFFECTIVE EMDR THERAPY

-Francine Shapiro’s plenary addresses at the annual EMDRIA conferences every other year not only provide the expected updates on EMDR therapy and research, but continue to inspire and educate.
-In a recent presenation she shared results from surveying practitioners (including therapists, consultants and trainers) about the most significant issues surfacing in EMDR practice settings.
+Francine Shapiro’s plenary addresses at the annual EMDRIA conferences every other year have not not only provided the expected updates on EMDR therapy and research, but continued to inspire and educate.
+Now that she no longer is able to do so, I appreciate having heard her in person as a plenary speaker in past EMDRIA annual conference.
+One I remember distinctly was when she shared the results of surveying practitioners (including therapists, consultants and trainers) about the most significant issues surfacing in EMDR practice settings.

-The concern, however, is not really making the decision to modify but to lose our focus over time on doing what we learned is most effective.
-I've known a few EMDR trained clinicians whose EMDR work, unfortunately, has been reduced to using bilateral stimulation without much of the other components of good processing, which is not EMDR therapy, That’s why we need updates and refreshers to bring us back to what we know works, what kept us going in EMDR, what we remember experiencing ourselves in our Basic Training.
+The concern, however, is not really making the decision to modify so much as it is that we lose our focus over time on doing what we learned is most effective.
+I've known a few EMDR trained clinicians whose EMDR work, unfortunately, has been reduced to using bilateral stimulation without most of the other components of good EMDR therapy processing.
+This, bluntly, is not EMDR therapy, That’s why we need updates and refreshers to bring us back to what we know works, what kept us going in EMDR, what we remember experiencing ourselves in our Basic Training.
 We need to stay purposeful as well as creative in our clinical adaptations of EMDR therapy.

 Shapiro stated that if we are not following the standard protocol that research supports, we need to give clients informed consent regarding our modifications.
 While she clearly supports the many researched adaptations to the standard protocol that have been published, she would view our failure to provide standard EMDR protocol on any regular basis as depriving our clients of the robust healing outcomes that are being achieved all over the world and that our clients deserve.
 If we are not following the standard protocol, we need to have clear reasons why and consider researching the options we are using if they do not sustain protocol fidelity.